lijon/lijon.github.io/ios_midi_timestamps.md

 }
 ```

-Where MyMIDISource is a struct or object containing a function pointer (_recvfuncptr) for handle individual MIDI events, and MyMIDIPacket is a struct that simply contains a timestamp, a length and a byte array for MIDI data.
+Where `MyMIDISource` is a struct or object containing a function pointer (`_recvfuncptr`) for handling individual MIDI events, and `MyMIDIPacket` is a struct that simply contains a timestamp, a length and a byte array for MIDI data.